polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 10. Suggest a methodology that would facilitate implementing corporate standards by automating the process of resource provisioning and configuration.

-11. Document standard operational tasks such as infrastruture backup and log collection.
+11. Document standard operational tasks such as infrastructure backup and log collection.

 ### Customer objections